didehvar/bhg/about.md

 * We Are Legion (Specialized in raiding in the US)
 * Forces of Mortis (Specialized in raiding in the US)
 * 212th Attack Battalion (Specialized in raiding in Europe)

-* Dreadmasters (FTB-Dread Masters consists of top ranking experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance.Most players are based in the US)
+* Dreadmasters (FTB-Dread Masters consists of top US ranking, experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance in US based )

+<B>Hello</B>Not bold